-- 1. Accept donations and grants of money, equipment, supplies, materials, and services, and to receive, utilize, and dispose of the same in a manner consistent with the conflict of interest policies established by the Interstate Commission; - m.
-Lease, purchase, accept contributions or donations of, or otherwise own, hold, improve, or use any real or personal property; - n.
-Sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of any real or personal property; - o.
-Establish a budget and make expenditures; - p.
-Adopt a seal and bylaws governing the management and operation of the Interstate Commission; - q.
-Report annually to the legislatures and governors of the member states concerning the activities of the Interstate Commission during the preceding year.
-Such reports shall also include reports of financial audits and any recommendations that may have been adopted by the Interstate Commission; - r.
-Coordinate education, training, and public awareness regarding the compact, its implementation, and its operation; - s.
-Maintain records in accordance with the bylaws; - t.
-Seek and obtain trademarks, copyrights, and patents; and - u.
-Perform such functions as may be necessary or appropriate to achieve the purposes of the compact.
+- (k) Establish personnel policies and programs relating to conflicts of interest, rates of compensation, and qualifications of personnel; - (l) Accept donations and grants of money, equipment, supplies, materials, and services, and to receive, utilize, and dispose of them in a manner consistent with the conflict of interest policies established by the Interstate Commission; - (m) Lease, purchase, accept contributions or donations of, or otherwise own, hold, improve, or use, any property, real, personal, or mixed; - (n) Sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of any property, real, personal, or mixed; - (o) Establish a budget and make expenditures; - (p) Adopt a seal and bylaws governing the management and operation of the Interstate Commission; - (q) Report annually to the legislatures and governors of the member states concerning the activities of the Interstate Commission during the preceding year.
+Such reports shall also include reports of financial audits and any recommendations that may have been adopted by the Interstate Commission; - (r) Coordinate education, training, and public awareness regarding the Compact, its implementation, and its operation; - (s) Maintain records in accordance with the bylaws; - (t) Seek and obtain trademarks, copyrights, and patents; and - (u) Perform such functions as may be necessary or appropriate to achieve the purposes of the Compact.